 Now that the product is out on the market, more and more reviews will be published and chatter will continue to grow.
 For example, Guy Kawasaki announced on Twitter today that he’s purchased his fourth iPad and at least one blogger has used the device to publish blog posts.

 More apps will be developed, more tools will be announced and coverage of the iPad will shift from the launch to the utility.
 Expect to see long lines on the evening news around Christmas time.

 If you enjoyed reading this, you might like the little project we did for Santa Claus during the last holiday season: Bulldog Reporter: Mainstream Media Still Matters.
 Oh, and Santa…I’d like an iPad for Christmas.

-Disclosure: At the time of writing, I was the Director of PR for Vocus, the software company that performed the media monitoring analysis for the above mentioned AdAge article.
-It’s a rare occasion I plug my employer on my blog, but I felt this was worthwhile – I learned something and felt compelled to share.
+Disclosure: At the time of writing, I was the Director of PR for Vocus, the software company that performed the media monitoring analysis for the above-mentioned AdAge article.

 If you enjoyed this post, you might also like:

 12 Things You Should do to Amplify a Media Mention Once You’ve Earned It